 The word TRAIL in the comic logo is based on an old tree stump or rustic wood font from Victorian times that I’ve seen but can’t find to compare.
 I think it was more complex than the one seen here.
 The entire logo seems like the kind of thing Ira Schnapp would draw to me.
-The rest of the lettering on the cover does not seem quite right for Schnapp, though.
+The rest of the lettering is probably also by Schnapp, including the small hard-to-read photo credit at lower left..
 While other covers in the series used some of the same cover lettering, they were all photo covers and did not have word balloons.
-None have work by Ira other than the logo.

 #5 March/April 1950: Once and For Always 8pp

 In 1949 DC started a new title featuring Jimmy Wakely, also edited by Julius Schwartz, that ran for 18 issues.
 Wakely was an actor, songwriter and singer, and is described as one of the last singing cowboys.
 He was never as popular as others like Gene Autry and Roy Rogers, but perhaps that made a licensing deal for comic books more affordable for DC.
 The logo of his comic suggests to me it was based on his signature.
 Ones I’ve found, as below, are at least somewhat similar.

 The comics logo is designed by Ira Schnapp, and he also did the rest of the cover lettering.

 Issue #3 has this relettered version of the blurb, perhaps the first one was deemed too hard to read.

 By issue #8 the photo covers were replace by drawn ones, and Schnapp lettering was then used on most of them.
 Note that the logo has an added drop shadow to make it read better.

 Issue #10 has a more typical Schnapp caption.

 Ira’s caption for issue #12, July-Aug 1951, is a handsome scroll with some of Ira’s Old English style in the story title.